-The drug of choice for treatment of methicillin susceptible SAB is commonly an anti-staphylococcal β-lactam such as nafcillin or cefazolin.
-Despite its activity against MSSA, vancomycin is considered less bactericidal (1), with higher rate of relapse than anti-staphyloccal β-lactams in the treatment of SAB (2).
-Although there is no clinical trial comparing combination therapy with vancomycin and β-lactam to vancomycin alone in the empiric treatment of SAB, combination therapy has been advocated by some due to reports of reduced morbidity and mortality (3).
-More recently, however, a retrospective study involving 122 hospitals failed to find superiority of β-lactam combination therapy compared to vancomycin alone for empiric therapy of SAB (4).
+Although there are no clinical trials comparing therapy with vancomycin and β-lactam to vancomycin alone in the empiric treatment of S. aureus bacteremia (SAB), combination therapy has been advocated by some based on reports of reduced morbidity and mortality (1).
+More recently however, a retrospective study involving 122 hospitals failed to find superiority of vancomycin-β-lactam combination therapy compared to vancomycin alone for empiric therapy of SAB (2).

-Despite its retrospective nature, this study lends support to the use of OVP in reducing the risk of recurrent CDI in patients who require SAT.
-It is unclear how long OVP should be continued after SAT, if at all, but common practice is 1-2 weeks.
-More studies are clearly needed.
+Despite their retrospective nature, these studies lend support to the use of OVP in reducing the risk of recurrent CDI in patients who require SAT.
+It is unclear how long OVP should be continued after SAT is completed, if at all, but common practice is 1-2 weeks.

 - Van Hise NW, Bryant AM, Hennessey EK, Crannage AJ, Khoury JA, Manian FA.
 Efficacy of oral vancomycin in preventing recurrent Clostridium difficile infection in patients treated with systemic antimicrobial agents.
 Clin Infect Dis 2016; Advance Access published June 17, 2016.
 Doi.10.1093/cid/ciw401.